Months of QA, completed in hours with OwlityAI.

 Time goes by, and the 2022 GitLab DevSecOps Survey revealed that 47% of teams fully automated their testing, up 25% from the previous year.

-But why are delays caused by software testing still here?
+But why are delays caused by software testing still here, even when we know how to reduce testing bottlenecks with AI?
 Wasted hours (or days) waiting for test results disrupt the development flow and drastically reduce productivity.
 And late-detected defects become more costly and time-consuming to fix.

-The testing stage is not solely a concern for QA teams but a critical component of the developer workflow.
-That’s why we created this article — to show the benefits of autonomous testing.
+The testing stage is not solely a concern for QA teams but a critical component of developer productivity and testing, since faster feedback cycles directly impact release velocity.
+That’s why we created this article — to show why developers should care about autonomous testing and how it transforms day-to-day workflows.

-AI-powered QA solutions automatically generate, execute, and maintain test cases without human intervention.
+Modern AI-powered automated QA solutions automatically generate, execute, and maintain test cases without human intervention, showing how AI in software testing is reshaping developer workflows.
 With them, any code changes, the need for real-time feedback, and prompt bug fixes are not the problem.

 How integrating autonomous testing tools can make your releases more efficient, your software more quality, and a developer experience more satisfying.